ashkan117/web-portfolio/content/posts/word-break.md

 +++

 ## Intro
+In this post we'll go over the popular leetcode problem [Word Break](https://leetcode.com/problems/word-break/description/).
+This posts focuses more on how this problem can be viewed as choosing partitions.
+I belive that at a first glance it seems like there is no connection between the two so it is a neat discovery to make.
+In the editorial it says

 Given a string of length n, there are n + 1 ways to split it into two parts.
 The goal of this post is to
 1. explain why that is relevant to the brute force solution
 2. explain why it's true